Architect your application for Amazon ECS

 network mode.
 Theawsvpc

-network mode simplifies container networking, because you have more control over how your applications communicate with each other and other services within your VPCs.For tasks that run on Fargate, you can only use the
+network mode simplifies container networking by giving you more control over how your applications communicate with each other and other services within your VPCs.For tasks that run on Fargate, you must use the

 awsvpc